Manami69/Webserv/README.md

 ```

 ##### :cookie: define a directory or a file from where the file should be search (for example if url /kapouet is rooted to /tmp/www, url /kapouet/pouic/toto/pouet is /tmp/www/pouic/toto/pouet)
 with the `root` tag, define a directory with absolute path.
+If no root is choosen, it goes by default on the /www folder of the project.

 ##### :cookie: turn on or off directory listing
 If no default file is found in this location and you requested a folder, then you can set an auto index with the `autoindex` tag.